0xdimei/usdc-gift-cards/README.md

 MIT License

 ### Note on Code Quality
-Everything single line of code in this project was generated through Cursor.
+Every single line of code in this project was generated through Cursor AI.
 While fully functional, you may notice:
 > - Extensive inline comments reflecting the iterative development process
 >- Some code organization patterns that could be more elegant
 > - Redundant documentation in places